textpattern/textpattern.github.io/tags/article.md

 category: Tags
 published: true
 title: Article
-description: The basic article tag is used to output one or more articles depending on the attributes used.
+description: The context-sensitive article tag is used to output one or more articles.
 tags:
   - Article tags
 ---